Most Talked-About Controversies Linked to Meek Mill

 A closer look at the most debated and controversial moments involving Meek Mill.

-Meek Mill, born Robert Rihmeek Williams, is a prominent American rapper from Philadelphia.
-He began as a battle rapper before forming the group the Bloodhoundz.
-In 2008, he signed with T.I.'s Grand Hustle Records but left in 2011.
-He subsequently joined Rick Ross' Maybach Music Group (MMG).
-Meek Mill gained widespread recognition through his contributions to MMG's Self Made Vol. 1 (2011), including the popular tracks "Tupac Back" and "Ima Boss," the latter marking his Billboard Hot 100 debut.
+Meek Mill, born Robert Rihmeek Williams, is an American rapper from Philadelphia.
+He began as a battle rapper before forming the group The Bloodhoundz.
+His career gained momentum after signing with T.I.'s Grand Hustle Records in 2008, although he later left without releasing any material.
+In 2011, he joined Rick Ross' Maybach Music Group (MMG).
+His performances on MMG's "Self Made Vol. 1" compilation album, particularly the singles "Tupac Back" and "Ima Boss", significantly boosted his recognition and secured him his first Billboard Hot 100 entry.

-2007: Original 2007 case
+2007: Original 2007 Case

 2008: Federal drug and gun charges

-2008: Conviction on Drug and Gun Charges
+2008: Conviction on Drug and Firearm Charges

-January 6, 2013: Cassidy releases diss track Raid
+January 6, 2013: Cassidy releases diss track "Raid"

 Loading Video...

-May 2013: Probation Violation
+May 2013: Probation violation and etiquette classes

 June 2013: Continual failure to report travel plans

-August 2013: Mentioned in "Control"
+August 2013: Mentioned in Kendrick Lamar's "Control" Verse

 Loading Video...

-September 5, 2013: Meek Mill releases diss record Kendrick You Next
+September 5, 2013: Meek Mill releases diss record

 Loading Video...